conduitio-labs/conduit-connector-sqs/README.md

 | `aws.queue`             | AWS SQS Queue Name                 | yes      | "QUEUE_NAME"        |
 | `aws.visibilityTimeout` | AWS SQS Message Visibility Timeout | yes      | "5"                 |
 | `aws.url`               | URL for AWS (internal use only)    | no       |                     |

+## How to use FIFO queues with the connector

+A special record metadata key, `groupID`, needs to be set to each record in order to write to a FIFO sqs queue.
+It represents the [Amazon SQS message group ID](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/using-messagegroupid-property.html).
+There's no special requirement / parameter to read from a FIFO queue.